 As a child growing up in Iowa, Noyce showed an early interest in tinkering and figuring out how things work.
 This interest deepened when Noyce enrolled at Grinnell College in 1946.
 Noyce took his degree in physics, but he also demonstrated great talent for engineering.
 At Grinnell he was introduced to the transistor, which had been invented by a team headed by William Shockley at Bell Labs in 1947.
 Noyce was fascinated with the new device.

-After college Noyce went on to obtain a doctorate in physics at MIT in 1953 and a few years later joined Shockley’s new company, Shockley Semiconductor Laboratories in Palo Alto, California.
+After college, Noyce earned a doctorate in physics at MIT in 1953, and a few years later, he joined Shockley’s new company, Shockley Semiconductor Laboratories in Palo Alto, California.
 Noyce was attracted to Shockley Semiconductor because of Shockley’s reputation of genius.
 Working for Shockley, however, proved a disappointment.
-Shockley’s difficult personality and staunch adherence to his own ideas frustrated Noyce and other engineers who found few outlets for their own ideas.
-In 1957 Noyce and a group of others left Shockley Semiconductor to branch out on their own.
+Shockley’s difficult personality and staunch adherence to his own ideas frustrated Noyce and other engineers who found few outlets for their ideas.
+In 1957, Noyce and a group of others left Shockley Semiconductor to branch out on their own.
 The group, known as the Fairchild Eight, obtained funding and set up their own company, Fairchild Semiconductor in Mountain View, California.

 At the time, making silicon transistors was an arduous process.
 They had to be wired together by hand.
 Noyce and Fairchild co-founder, Gordon Moore, began looking for a better way of connecting transistors.
 They came up with the idea of combining transistors in a solid block of silicon.
 This was the integrated circuit.
 As fate would have it, another inventor named Jack Kilby was working on the same problem in Texas.
 Noyce and Kilby came up with the same solution at virtually the same time.
 For that reason they share credit for the invention.